- What is Software Localization?

-What are the best practices for localization?
+What are the Best Practices for Software Localization?

-There are no hard and fast rules or specific global standards governing localization, but you’ll find that adhering to 4 best practices will result in a hassle-free localization process:
+There are no hard and fast rules or specific global standards governing software localization, but you’ll find that adhering to 4 best practices will result in a hassle-free localization process:

 - View localization as an extension of product development.
 Rather than looking at software localization as an isolated task in the final stages of your product release, view localization-related tasks as things that arise during each step of the software development process, from release to maintenance.
-This mindset can ensure that you plan accordingly for localization and that your software can be translated into other languages without causing you extra work or time.
+This mindset can ensure that you plan accordingly for software localization and that your software can be translated into other languages without causing you extra work or time.

 - Keep your source language simple.
 Using industry-related or complicated words and phrases in your user interface and documentation may appeal to a select audience, failing to elicit positive responses in other languages or another culture.
-It also makes translation difficult or even impossible in some cases, so keep your source language as simple as possible.
+However, it also makes translation difficult or even impossible in some cases, so keep your source language as simple as possible.

 - Focus on your strings.
 As a developer, much of your localization efforts will revolve around your strings.
 Along with externalizing all user-visible strings, localization best practices include never hard coding strings, avoiding concatenated strings, and always providing explanatory comments which will discuss later in this article.

-- Find a comprehensive localization platform.
+- Find a comprehensive software localization platform.
 The localization process goes beyond software development, requiring a robust localization platform.
 Localization platforms designed specifically for developers often offer a higher level of customization and can include integrations with tools such as GitHub, Python, and Django.
 A handful of localization platforms also provide integrated translation providers so you don’t have to spend time creating and managing a team of translators.

-Localization involves two key phases; the first being internationalization, and the second being the actual process of localization.
+Localization involves two key phases; the first being internationalization and the second being the actual process of localization.
 The diagram below outlines the steps involved in both phases.

 Phase 1: Internationalization

-While localization is the actual process of adapting your software to another language, internationalization includes design and development practices that enable a simple and straightforward localization.
+While software localization is the actual process of adapting your software to another language, internationalization includes design and development practices that enable a simple and straightforward localization.
 During the internationalization phase, you’ll need to:

 Review Application Framework